piql/afs/README.md

 ## iVM

 The iVM virtual machine is a minimal execution environment for file format decoders.
-It's design goal is to minimize future implementation effort by providing an unabmbigious and compact implementation description.
+Its design goal is to minimize future implementation effort by providing an unambiguous and compact implementation description.

 The afs library is one of the formats the iVM natively supports.